ahmadibrahim/REST-DOC/representation_des_donnees_en_es.md

 - the returned object is never named.
 If it is a JSON structured type, it will appear with the attributes framed by an opening brace and a closing brace, as is the case in the example above.
 No attribute must prefix the returned object.

 - Exposure of a resource must ignore its real representation in the information system (see previous example about pattern).
-If there is a resource resulting from the aggregation of a number of other resources, then it must be seen as an object compound.
+If there is a resource resulting from the aggregation of a number of other resources, then it must be seen as an compound object .

 - L'exposition d'une ressource fait fi de sa représentation réelle dans le système d'information (cf. exemple pattern précédent).
 S'il s'agit d'une ressource résultant de l'agrégation de plusieurs autres ressources, alors il elle doit être perçue comme étant un objet composé.